Suicide prevention is a core area of work for us at Everymind. We are guided by evidence and our values in all our work.

-- builds the capacity of individuals, families, organisations and communities so they can contribute to the reduction of suicide and its impacts
+- Builds the capacity of individuals, families, organisations and communities so they can contribute to the reduction of suicide and its impacts

-- translates evidence into practical resources, programs and approaches that are fit-for-purpose across different sectors and communities
+- Translates evidence into practical resources, programs and approaches that are fit-for-purpose across different sectors and communities

-- develops and tests new approaches to suicide prevention that address current gaps and priorities
+- Develops and tests new approaches to suicide prevention that address current gaps and priorities

-- leads translational research to inform our work and the work of others
+- Leads translational research to inform our work and the work of others

-- collaborates with and supports other services and communities to deliver better outcomes across Australia.
+- Collaborates with and supports other services and communities to deliver better outcomes across Australia.

 We need to collaborate and coordinate efforts to ensure success.

 We acknowledge the traditional owners of the land we live and work on and pay our respects to elders past, present and future.
-We also pay our respects to the Aboriginal and Torres Strait Islander services and communities who support our work and partner with us in an effort to reduce the impact of suicide across Australia.
+We also pay our respects to the Aboriginal and Torres Strait Islander services and communities who support our work and partner with us to reduce the impact of suicide across Australia.